Setting Healthy Boundaries

 • Setting limits on how late you stay up.
 (Grasping at feeling in control by procrastinating your bedtime with useless activity only further stresses you out.)

 The little things we do to stay true to our values and goals are good practice for those uncomfortable external conversations.
-We each now when we feel we have let ourselves down.
+We each know when we feel we have let ourselves down.
 Have grace with yourself and gently learn to face the areas that need fine-tuning.

 The Hard Truth About Boundaries